visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

       which used ``OpenGUI(args...)`` to inform the GUI that widgets are to be mapped on state changes.

-  * We can include python code directly in these ``.rst`` documents that does the work and just slurp this code out of these documents to actually run for automatic image generation.
+  * We can include python code directly in these ``.rst`` documents (prefaced by ``.. only::`` directives to ensure the code does not actually appear in the generated manual) that does the work and just slurps this code out of these documents to actually run for automatic image generation.

     * Generate and save VisIt_ visualization images.
     * Use diffs on screen captured images to grab and even annotate images